 Implement the right mix of maintenance strategies

-setting a clear organizational structure (who is responsible for what and who reports to whom)
+- Setting a clear organizational structure (who is responsible for what and who reports to whom)

 Improve communication between roles and departments

 In their lifecycle, assets will go through many different hands, and information about those assets will go past even more eyes.
-If you want to keep them operating smoothly, you need to have a good information flow.
+If you want to keep them operating smoothly, you need to have a good information flow:

-Using CMMS or enterprise asset management solution and integrating it with your ERP system is usually the best way to ensure quick access and exchange of relevant information.
+Using a CMMS or enterprise asset management solution and integrating it with your ERP system is usually the best way to ensure quick access and exchange of relevant information.